How to Start a Garment, Topee & Headwear Manufacturing Business — Complete Guide

 3.4 Raw Materials & Sourcing

 Common materials: cotton, polyester, wool, felt, canvas, foam, interlining, visors, eyelets, buckles, webbing, threads and labels.
-Build relationships with textile wholesalers and accessory suppliers to reduce lead times.

 3.5 Workforce & Roles